 A healthy betta needs its personal space, frequent water changes, and a properly diversified diet.

-1. It Sleeps.
+1. It may be sleeping.

-Bettas, like most other animals, do need rest and will sleep.
+Betta fish, like most other animals, do need rest and will sleep.

 Sometimes a betta will snooze on a big leaf, closer to the top of the tank, as that’s where they do it in the wild.

-Bettas like to sleep laying on their side.
 It’s an interesting trait of theirs adding to their popularity among fishkeepers.

-If you’re like me (amused at how absurd it looks) then you’d be happy to give your pet a comfy bed.
+Anyway, if you’re like me (amused at how absurd it looks) then you’d be happy to give your pet a comfy bed.

 The leaf should be mounted at the top of the tank.